Relative vanishing theorems for $\mathbf{Q}$-schemes: Preliminaries

-that is birational onto its image in the sense of \cite[(2.3.4)]{EGAInew}.
-We say that $\sL$ is \textsl{$f$-big} if there exists an integer $n > 0$ such that $\sL^{\otimes n}$ is $f$-very big. \item Suppose that $f$ is a proper morphism.
+that is generically finite onto its image in the sense of \cite[Expos\'e II, Proposition 1.1.7]{ILO14}. \item Suppose that $f$ is a proper morphism.
 We say that $\sL$ is \textsl{$f$-nef} if $\sL\rvert_{f^{-1}(y)}$ is nef for every $y \in Y$, i.e., if for every one-dimensional integral closed subscheme $C \subseteq f^{-1}(y)$, we have